-- All visitors must enter through the Welcome Center to sign in. - Visitors must display a visitor identification badge when in the building. - Unarranged/unannounced classroom visits are not permitted. - School Board Policy does not permit students from outside schools to attend classes at the Twinsburg City School District.
+- 1. All visitors must enter through the Welcome Center to sign in. - 2.
+Visitors must display a visitor identification badge when in the building. - Parents/guardians may schedule classroom visits.
+Visits must be arranged with the classroom teacher at least a day in advance and at a mutually convenient meeting time to ensure the classroom environment is not disrupted for students.
+Unarranged/unannounced visits are not permitted. - 4.
+School Board Policy does not permit students from outside schools to attend classes in the